secureCryptoConfig/secureCryptoConfigInterface/README.md

 Methods provided for Hashing are: `hash(..)`, `validateHash(..)` and `updateHash(..)`

 - `hash(Plaintext plaintext)`/`hash(byte[] plaintext)`: The plaintext can be specified in form of a PlaintextContainer or byte[] representation.
 The given plaintext will be hashed.
-As a result a SCCHash will be returned.
+As a result, a SCCHash will be returned.
 It is also possible to invoke the method on a specified PlaintextContainer.

 - `validateHash(PlaintextContainer plaintext, SCCHash hash)`/`validateHash(byte[] plaintext, SCCHash hash)`: As parameter the SCCHash (containing hash and parameters) and the corresponding plaintext must be specified.
 Can also be invoked on SCCHash.
 Returns a boolean.
 Look if a given SCCHash is valid: plaintext will be hashed again and compared if resulting hash is identical to the given one.